rdumasig/mit/index.md

 Co-Founder
-RNR Digital Consultancy							March 2017 - Present
+RNR Digital Consultancy
+March 2017 - Present
-"	Design, develops, and improve Business Processes with a Start Up setting "	Handles Client acquisition and Marketing
+-Design, develops, and improve Business Processes with a Start Up setting -Handles Client acquisition and Marketing
-"	Create Training Plan for the Web Development Team
+-Create Training Plan for the Web Development Team
-"	In charge with SEO Projects for Client's website
+-In charge with SEO Projects for Client's website

 Consultant
+Oceanbound LLC
-Oceanbound LLC 							Feb '17 - March '2017
+Feb '17 - March '2017
-"	Design, develops, and improve Business Processes with a Start Up setting "	Assist Head Developer with their escalations to Client "	Create Training Plan for Trainees under Web Development Team
+-Design, develops, and improve Business Processes with a Start Up setting -Assist Head Developer with their escalations to Client -Create Training Plan for Trainees under Web Development Team

 IT Help Desk
-Investor Virtual Assistant Services					Feb.
+Investor Virtual Assistant Services
+Feb.
 '16  - August 2017

 Account Maintenance & Technical Support
-"	Ensure all software used for operations is active and working efficiently
+-Ensure all software used for operations is active and working efficiently
-"	Interact with Vendors as necessary for account maintenance/troubleshooting
+-Interact with Vendors as necessary for account maintenance/troubleshooting
-"	Research and documentation of any software to fill anticipated needs
+-Research and documentation of any software to fill anticipated needs

 TimeClockWizard
-"	Creating/Deleting/ Updating Profiles
+-Creating/Deleting/ Updating Profiles
-"	Password Resets
+-Password Resets

 Nextiva
-"	Act as POC
+-Act as POC
-"	Troubleshooting / TechSupport
+-Troubleshooting / TechSupport
-"	Account maintenance (Cancellations, New Service Request, Password Reset, etc) "	New Account Setup
+-Account maintenance (Cancellations, New Service Request, Password Reset, etc) -New Account Setup

  Troubleshooting
 "	Man Helpdesk Email